 Lou: Why do you always lose your keys, dag-nabbit?!

-The entirety of "Angelica Orders Out", where Angelica gets hold of Stu's latest invention, a voice-changing gadget that makes her sound exactly like her mother.
-She uses it to call a restaurant and order every single dessert they have for delivery.
+- The entirety of "Angelica Orders Out".
+When Angelica is mad that Grandpa Lou won't order her any dessert from a home delivery deli (aside from baked apples, which she hates) she calls the place when Grandpa Lou is asleep to order some dessert.
+When the delivery person tells her that she's too young, she uses Stu's new voice-changing gadget that makes her sound exactly like her mother.
+She then orders every single dessert they have for delivery, including flan.
 When the delivery boy shows up, she grabs a picture of Didi, and speaks to the delivery boy through the mail slot.

 Angelica: Just leave the bags by the door and go away.